 I had already worked out the answer in 20 minutes by normal means.
-It took 150 hours using this standardized government spreadsheet.
+It took 150 hours using this standardized government-style spreadsheet.
 The answers were 1.01% different.
 The specified calculator gave the modestly higher answer.
-This is miniscule compared to the arguable range of tons CO2 per ton of CH4; the currently published range is between 25 and 98.
-The calculator used 28.
+This is miniscule compared to the arguable range of tons CO2 per ton of CH4; the currently published range is between 25 and 103.
+There is a long explanation about which number applies when, based on when the reduction is most needed.
+For simplicity the calculator used 28.
 Using this range the averted carbon emissions varies from 1.9 to 6.3 gigatons.
-The high end of this range is very close to the total annual US emissions in 2014, published by the EPA.
+The high end of this range is very close to the total annual US emissions in 2014, published by the EPA, of 6.89 gigatons.

 Why make it so complicated?
 Was it to ensure one didn’t cheat?
 In essence it defines the full envelope.
 It assesses GHGs and SSRs with a cumbersome methodology.
 One even includes the GHG impact of building and then demolishing the equipment.
-One must account for displaced energy.
+One must account for displaced energy when switching to a new source.
 It presents the data in a spreadsheet common for all applicants.
-But getting it done is still way worse than doing your taxes.
-This was despite showing this renewable gas is carbon negative.
+But getting it done is way worse than doing your taxes.
+The outcome still shows this renewable gas is carbon negative.

 Proving renewable gas is carbon negative

-The adjacent figure (click on it) shows L-R the improving trend of power generation from coal to natural gas.
-Hausfather presents the data to show the US power industry gains.
+The adjacent figure (click on it to expand) shows L-R the improving trend of power generation from coal to natural gas.
+Hausfather presented the data to show the US power industry gains from replacing coal with natural gas.
 I added the final bar to show how the proposed Lake Kivu project outperforms.
 The linked article questions if natural gas is a bridge fuel to renewables.
 I would argue that RNG is itself a game changer that goes much further than carbon neutrality.
 But how can these special cases be replicated on a global scale?
 There are opportunities for scale-up of averting major emissions in my next post.